jcosborn/qex/docs/gauge_kernels.md

 mutation.
 Release product entries after their last consumer.
 Test: `tpathplan`.

 Halo layouts preserve physical indices and parity; maps encode periodic coordinates.
 Construct/cache geometry outside `threads`.
-Only gathered halo entries are defined.
-Reverse exchange accumulates into physical fields.
+The halo buffer is allocated uninitialized: only gathered entries are defined, and the reverse exchange reads every cell its map covers before accumulating into physical fields, so zero or fill the halo first, as `hypsmear2` does.
 Test: `thalo`.

 HYP pullbacks project intermediates only within their forward construction domains, respecting neighbor validity and cotangent reach. `thypsmearhalo`